Baruch Goldstein: Veneration by extremists

 While mainstream Jewish religious leaders, including the chief rabbis of Israel, rejected the suggestion that killing Palestinians was authorized by the Torah, some extremist religious Jews have defended Goldstein's actions.

 At Goldstein's funeral, Rabbi Yaacov Perrin claimed that even one million Arabs are "not worth a Jewish fingernail".
 Samuel Hacohen, a teacher at a Jerusalem college, declared Goldstein the "greatest Jew alive, not in one way, but in every way", and said that he was "the only one who could do it, the only one who was 100 percent perfect".
 Rabbi Dov Lior of Kiryat Arba declared that Goldstein was "holier than all the martyrs of the Holocaust".

-In the weeks following the massacre, hundreds of Israelis traveled to Goldstein's grave to celebrate Goldstein's actions.
+In the weeks following the massacre, hundreds of Israelis traveled to Goldstein's grave to celebrate his actions.
 Some Hasidim danced and sang around his grave.
 According to one visitor to the gravesite in the wake of the attacks, "If [Goldstein] stopped these so-called peace talks, then he is truly holy because this is not real peace."
 Some visitors declared Goldstein a "saint" and "hero of Israel".

 The phenomenon of the veneration of Goldstein's tomb persisted for years.
-The grave's epitaph said that Goldstein "gave his life for the people of Israel, its Torah, and its land".
-In 1999, after the passing of Israeli legislation outlawing monuments to terrorists, the Israeli Army dismantled the shrine that had been built to Goldstein at the site of his interment.
-In the years after the dismantling of the shrine, radical Jewish settlers continued to celebrate the anniversary of the massacre in the West Bank, sometimes even dressing up themselves or their children to look like Goldstein.
+Even after the dismantling of Goldstein's shrine in 1999, radical Jewish settlers continued to celebrate the anniversary of the massacre in the West Bank, sometimes even dressing up themselves or their children to look like Goldstein.

 In 2010, Jewish settlers sang songs in praise of Baruch Goldstein's massacre demonstratively in front of their Arab neighbours, during celebrations of Purim.
 A phrase from one song reads, "Dr. Goldstein, there is none other like you in the world.
 Dr. Goldstein, we all love you ...
 He aimed at terrorists' heads, squeezed the trigger hard, and shot bullets, and shot, and shot."

+Prior to entering the Knesset, Otzma Yehudit party leader and current Israeli Minister for National Security Itamar Ben-Gvir displayed a portrait of Goldstein in his living room.
+It was removed when Ben-Gvir entered politics.